 Dark UI authenticity

-A fake payment screenshot is a doctored or artificially generated image that shows a successful UPI transaction when no actual money was transferred.
-Scammers create these using photo editing apps, fake UPI generator websites and modified payment apps that mimic the real design of PhonePe, Google Pay or Paytm.
-Our free checker runs 8 independent checks on every image you upload to detect these frauds in seconds.
+A fake payment screenshot is a doctored or artificially generated image presented as evidence of a UPI transaction.
+Scammers create these using photo editing apps, fake UPI generator websites and modified payment apps that mimic PhonePe, Google Pay or Paytm.
+The checker combines deterministic known-fake and annotation checks with AI visual analysis.

 Most image analysis tools are built for general use.
 ScamDekho is built specifically for Indian UPI payment verification and that difference shows in the results.